 - Employees.
-The key to our Company's success is creating trust and respect for each other and becoming a place to work where the contributions of every employee are valued. - Customers.
-Our customers are the reason we exist.
-Engaging our customers while meeting their needs and expectations is essential to our success. - Communities and Environment.
+The key to our Company's success is creating trust and respect for each other and becoming a best place to work where the contribution of every employee is valued. - Customers.
+Our customers are the reason we have a business.
+Engaging our customers while meeting their needs and expectations are essential to our success. - Communities and Environment.
 We want to improve the quality of life in our communities. - Suppliers.
 We maintain good relationships with our suppliers.
 They are our partners.

-Our goal is to be a truly customer-focused company.
+Our goal is to be a truly customerfocused company.
 We want to offer services that make it convenient, efficient, and cost effective for customers to do business with us.

 - Government Officials and Regulatory Agencies.
-We work closely with government regulators so that our business practices are lawful. - Shareholders.
+We work closely with government regulators so that our operations and business practices are lawful. - Shareholders.
 Our shareholders own our business.
 We must keep their respect and trust. - Competitors.
-We practice fair, open, and lawful competition.
+We practice fair, open, and honest competition.

-Every Waste Management employee and member of its Board of Directors receives a copy of our Code of Conduct, called Focus on Integrity and Inclusion.
+Every Waste Management employee and director receives a copy of our Code of Conduct, called Focus on Integrity and Inclusion.
 Our Code of Conduct is a summary of how we do business.
+When you have a question about ethics you can refer to this Code, or call the people listed at the back of this booklet.
 The Code applies to all officers, directors, full- or part-time and temporary employees of Waste Management as well as all representatives, consultants, and agents.
 Any waivers to this Code of Conduct for Executive Officers or Directors will be granted only by Waste Management's Board of Directors and will be disclosed to shareholders.
-If you are a member of a Union and the collective bargaining agreement that governs your employment conflicts with any provision of the Code, your collective bargaining agreement controls.

 This Code will not give you an answer for every situation.
 If you have questions, please seek additional guidance.
-If you have any doubt about the right thing to do, there are several ways to have your questions answered.
-For example, you can ask your supervisor, manager, HR Department, or the contacts listed at the back of this booklet.
+If you have any doubt about the right thing to do, ask your supervisor, manager, People Department, Legal Department, Corporate Security, the Business Ethics and Compliance Department, or the contacts listed at the back of this booklet.
 You can also call the Integrity Help Line at 1-800-265-9381.

-Read the

-Code of

-Conduct

-carefully.

-It is your

-responsibility

-to know it and

-to live by it.
+Read the Code of Conduct carefully.
+It is your responsibility to know it and to live by it.